 Borrow against another property.

-Earning ratio – banks are worried about getting their money.
+Earning ratio – banks are worried about getting their money back.

 WHAT IF YOU GET NO BOOKINGS?
 CAN YOU PAY THE BILL?

 We took out a 15 year business loan for 65% of the property value, an extension to our home mortgage for the balance.

 We then used savings to carry out the work.

 Can lend to a partnership – i.e. you can create a Limited Company but you don’t need to.